chhotii-alex/prospective-randomizer/README.md

 We did additional _in scilico_ experiments similar to those described above, but varying the interval between when any given subject's feature values were submitted to the algorithm and when their group placement was requested.
 We allowed the algorithm to accumulate data on 0 to 9 additional subjects (but never more than 20 in total) after any one subject's data was submitted and before their group placement was requested.
-This number of additional subjects is referred to as the _place interval_.
+This number of additional subjects is referred to as the _placement interval_.

-Increasing the place interval has a positive effect on p-values resulting from using the Balanced algorithm (see figure 3).
+Increasing the placement interval has a positive effect on p-values resulting from using the Balanced algorithm (see figure 3).
 A considerable advantage is gained by collecting data on just one additional subjects before group assignment (place interval = 0 mean p-value = 0.86, place interval = 1 mean p-value = 0.90, difference = 0.048, unpaired t-test=-5.3, p= $1.2 \times 10^{-7}$, df=798).
 Collecting data on
-additional subjects before group assignment improves the algorithm's performance (Pearson correlation coefficent for p-value vs. place intervals between 1 and 9 = 0.95, $p=7.8 \times 10^{-5}$), but the magnitude of improvement with each additional increment of place interval is not as large as the first (linear regression slope = 0.005, contrast with the slope between 0 and 1 = 0.048 above).
+additional subjects before group assignment improves the algorithm's performance (Pearson correlation coefficent for p-value vs. place intervals between 1 and 9 = 0.95, $p=7.8 \times 10^{-5}$), but the magnitude of improvement with each additional increment of placement interval is not as large as the first (linear regression slope = 0.005, contrast with the slope between 0 and 1 = 0.048 above).

 <figure>
   <img src='fig3.png' width='350'>